-Senate Bill 743 (Steinberg, 2013) required changes to the guidelines implementing CEQA (CEQA Guidelines) (Cal.
-Code Regs., Title 14, Div.
-6, Ch.
-3, § 15000 et seq.) regarding the analysis of transportation impacts.
-OPR has proposed changes to the CEQA Guidelines that identify vehicle miles traveled (VMT) as the most appropriate metric to evaluate a project's transportation impacts.
-The proposed changes also provide that the analysis of certain transportation projects must address the potential for induced travel.
+Cal.App.5th, ordered pub.
+Mar.
+22, 2018.)
+Pursuant to Section 21099, the criteria for determining the significance of transportation impacts must "promote the reduction of greenhouse gas emissions, the development of multimodal transportation networks, and a diversity of land uses."
+(Id., subd. (b)(1).)
+To that end, OPR has proposed changes to the CEQA Guidelines that identify vehicle miles traveled (VMT) as the most appropriate metric to evaluate a project's transportation impacts.
 Once the California Natural Resources Agency adopts these changes to the CEQA Guidelines, automobile delay, as measured by "level of service" and other similar metrics, generally will no longer constitute a significant environmental effect under CEQA.